 TGba editor: Change clause 9.10.3.2 on P79L19 as follows

-The ID field of the VL WUR Wake-up frame contains a WUR group ID when the frame is group addressed to one or more WUR non-AP STAs belonging to the group identified by the WUR group ID (see 29.5.4 (WUR Group ID)).
+The ID field of the VL WUR Wake-up frame contains a WUR group ID when the frame is group addressed to one or more WUR non-AP STAs that are identified by the WUR IDs included in the Frame Body field and belong to the group identified by the WUR group ID (see 29.5.4 (WUR Group ID)) (#3197).

 TGba editor: Change clause 29.5.4 on P108L11 as follows

-A VL WUR Wake-up frame with WUR group ID in the ID field is a group addressed WUR frame that is addressed to all the WUR non-AP STAs identified by the WUR IDs included in the Frame Body field.
+A VL WUR Wake-up frame with a WUR group ID in the ID field is a group addressed WUR frame that is addressed to all the WUR non-AP STAs that are identified by the WUR IDs included in the Frame Body field and belong to the group identified by the WUR group ID. (#3197)

 TGba editor: Change clause 29.5.4 on P108L16 as follows

-The WUR AP shall randomly select the starting value of the WUR group ID space from the identifier’s space and shall ensure that none of the WUR group IDs coincide with any of the WUR IDs, transmitter ID, and nontransmitter IDs (if any).
+The WUR AP shall randomly select the starting value of the WUR group ID space from the identifier’s space.
+No WUR group IDs shall coincide with any of the WUR IDs, transmitter ID, and nontransmitter IDs (if any). (#3079)

 TGba editor: Change the Encoding for the WUR Group ID List Subfield in Table 9-321d on P66L21 as follows

 The format is shown in Figure 9-776i (WUR Group ID List subfield format).
 This subfield is present if the WUR Group ID List Present subfield of the WUR Parameters Control field is set to 1.
 Otherwise this subfield is not present.
+The size of this subfield depends on the value of the WUR Group ID Bitmap Size field in this subfield. (#3093)

 TGba editor: Change clause 9.4.2.298 on P65L24 as follows

 The WUR Group ID List Present subfield is set to 1 if the WUR Group ID List subfield is present in the following WUR Parameters field and is set to 0 otherwise.
+The WUR Group ID List Present subfield is reserved when the WUR Mode element is transmitted by a WUR non-AP STA. (#3108)

 TGba editor: Change clause 3.4 on P23L9 as follows

-SGID starting WUR group identifier
+(#3142)

 [End of File]